Shads2290/shadane-williams.github.io/index.md

 <img src= "images/bones.jpeg"/>

-- Used the K Nearest Neighbours algorithm to classify a patient's condition as normal or abnormal based on various orthopedic parameters
+- Used the K Nearest Neighbours algorithm and Naive Bayes Classification to classify a patient's condition as normal or abnormal based on various orthopedic parameters.
-- Compared predictive performance by fitting a Naive Bayes model to the data
+- After examing the confusion matrix there was 51 correct predictions and 11 false predictions.
-- Selected best model based on train and test performance
+- Accuracy of the Naive Bayes Clasification is 82.26%
 - The accuracy of KNN Model is 85.5 with K = 1
 ***